HOFT: Householder Orthogonal Fine-tuning: Proposed Method

-One drawback of OFT is that it requires $b$ to be large in order to achieve $\text{O}(m)$ coverage \citep{oft}.
+One drawback of OFT is that it requires the block size $b$ to be large in order to achieve $\text{O}(m)$ coverage \citep{oft}.
+As $b$ increases, the block diagonal orthogonal matrix is closer to a full orthogonal matrix.
 The increase of $b$ cannot be arbitrary because of the cost of inverting $b\times b$ matrices.
 BOFT, on the other hand, offers better coverage at the expense of higher time complexity \citep{boft}.
 HRA provides even better coverage than the two previous methods; however, its Householder transformations must be applied sequentially, and when $\lambda = \infty$, its runtime matches that of OFT \citep{hra}.
 By contrast, HOFT provides the same coverage as HRA, and because most of its computations can be parallelized, it achieves greater speedup and represents an attractive alternative.

 Although LoRA and DoRA can be randomly initialized, OFT and BOFT cannot due to the necessity of preserving orthogonality; Cayley's parameterization \citep{matrix_comp} needs skew-symmetric matrix $\mathbf{R} = \boldsymbol{0}$ to ensure that the orthogonal parameterized matrix is $\mathbf{Q} = \mathbf{I}$.
 In general, orthogonal PEFT methods cannot be randomly initialized.
 However, HOFT and SHOFT can be randomly initialized by considering consecutive pairs of equal vectors $\mathbf{u}_i$.
 Since they express the same reflection, we can place Householder vectors in the form $\mathbf{U} = (\mathbf{u}_1\;|\;\mathbf{u}_1\;|\;\cdots\;|\;\mathbf{u}_{k}\;|\;\mathbf{u}_{k})$, which yields the identity matrix: